Excelsior Rotterdam: Recent history

 In 2010 Excelsior returned to the highest tier of Dutch football, after defeating crosstown rival Sparta Rotterdam in the final of the Eredivisie promotion/relegation play-offs.
 The team was mostly composed by Feyenoord loanees and was coached by former Feyenoord youth coach Alex Pastoor.
 In the 2010–11 season Excelsior made a flying start in the Eredivisie, gaining ten points in its first five matches, including a home victory in the Rotterdam derby against Feyenoord (3–2).
 In the remainder of the season, Excelsior upset some of the larger league teams at home, winning against AZ and getting draws against Groningen and eventual league champions Ajax.
 In the final match of the regular season, Excelsior got a 4–1 win away at Vitesse Arnhem, a result that left them one goal short of staying up.
 Finishing 16th, Excelsior had to face FC Den Bosch and Helmond Sport in the relegation / promotion play-offs.
 A 4–2 home win against Helmond sport ensured another season of Eredivisie football for Excelsior.

 Excelsior finished bottom of the table in the Eredivisie at the end of the 2011–12 season, managing only four wins in 34 matches.
 The club was again relegated to the Eerste Divisie and has had ups and downs since.
-In the 2022–23 season Excelsior will be playing in the Eredivisie after being relegated in 2019.
+In the 2022–23 season Excelsior returned to the Eredivisie after being relegated in 2019.

 Stadium

 Excelsior's home venue is Stadion Woudestein, which has a capacity of 4,500 seats, one of the smallest stadiums hosting professional football in the Netherlands.
+The official name of the stadium is Van Donge & De Roo Stadion.

 The club had two short spells at different locations.
-For the season 1907–08 Excelsior played on the Afrikaanderplein.
-After returning to Woudestein, Excelsior moved to the Toepad terrain for seasons 1922–39.
-When the Dutch government decided to build marine barracks on the Toepad area right before the start of the second world war, Excelsior moved back to the familiar Woudestein.
+For the season 1907–1908 Excelsior played on the Afrikaanderplein.
+After returning to Woudestein, Excelsior moved to the Toepad terrain for seasons 1922–1939.
+When the Dutch government decided to build marine barracks on the Toepad area right before the start of the Second World War, Excelsior moved back to the familiar Woudestein.

 In the early nineties Excelsior went through a difficult period.
 The club barely survived a financial crisis, but a newly appointed board under the chairmanship of Martin de Jager had one important goal; a new Excelsior stadium.
 Various plans were made, one of them being a joint stadium for Excelsior and Sparta, but eventually none of the plans were implemented.
 Due to financial pressure, Excelsior decided to take the plunge and started renovating Woudestein themselves.
 The club built two new stands themselves and with the help of the municipality the main stand got renovated as well, including business seats and office space.
 On 31 July 2000, the new stadium was opened with a friendly match against Feyenoord.

 When Excelsior promoted to the Eredivisie after the season 2009–10, the club decided to replace the grass surface with artificial turf.
 Main reason for the change was the lack of financial resources to install under-soil heating, which is mandatory for clubs participating on the highest level of Dutch football.